Ninowis/react-alt-boilerplate/README.md

-# React App Boilerplate
+# React Alt Boilerplate
-A React + Webpack stack to kick start front-end developments.
+A React + Webpack stack to kick start front-end developments, using an alternate file structure to React standards which abstracts Sass styles from the components in favor of a more common cascading approach.

 ## Pre-requisites